rwaldron/tc39-notes/es8/2017-03/mar-23.md

 #### Conclusion/Resolution

-- Remains on Stage 1
+- Remains on stage 1

 _Awesome work, now simplified as a result of awesome feedback.
 A new version will be presented at next meeting._